-On the Allied right wing noon saw Colbert managing a big Austrian attack.
+On the Allied right wing noon saw Coburg managing a big Austrian attack.
 Lecoubrbe’s brigade was driven from the Lambusart chateau and eliminated, but for a while the French held the chateau on the Fleures road inflicting and taking heavy losses.
 On the extreme right wing Schwarzenberg and Hardy’s cavalry clashed again in the woods, the result was both sides were exhausted and not fit for any further combat [An Exchange Shock result eliminated both reduced units].
 The whole French right wing was now demoralized, but they held onto the Fleures road chateau slowing the Austrian advance.
 Worried about what lurked in the woods the Coalition center halted.
 With Charleroi saved Jordan ordered the Centre force to the right wing as Vezu’s infantry brigade and artillery arrived in time from Dinant to reinforce the French right wing.

 – Fleurus DoB 1pm The Allied right advances

 As the afternoon wore on the Dutch left wing attacked.
 Heavy losses in the Foret de Lumet left both the Dutch and the French left wing demoralized.
 With only a weakened infantry brigade, one battery of artillery and two cavalry regiments Kléber fell back towards Charleroi.
 His right flank was only covered by French cavalry and artillery in the woods.
 The French center had fallen back to the middle of the woods, on the right the Austrians had pushed the French out of the chateau and into the clear ground.
-And on the Brussels road the Hanoverians and British, now formed up, hung like a guillotine blade ready to drop – although their first attack on Bernadotte’s reduced brigade in the villages resulted in the Linsingen Hanoverian brigade being routed [1:3 attack and a AE rolled –playing solo with hidden units can lead to unpleasant surprises!].
+And on the Brussels road the Hanoverians and British, now formed up, hung like a guillotine blade ready to drop – although their first attack on Bernadotte’s reduced brigade in the villages resulted in the Linsingen Hanoverian brigade being routed [1:3 attack and a AE rolled – playing solo with hidden units can still lead to unpleasant surprises!].
 Jordan ordered all train units across the Sambre, safe from any Coalition cavalry breakthrough.

 – Fleurus DoB 5pm.
 French last stand.